oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-You have configured the virtualization host's firewall to allow the network traffic required by Red Hat Enterprise Virtualization.
+You have configured the virtualization host's firewall to allow the network traffic required by oVirt.

 ### Configuring Virtualization Host sudo

 **Summary**

-The Red Hat Enterprise Virtualization Manager uses **sudo** to perform operations as the `root` on the host.
+oVirt uses **sudo** to perform operations as the `root` on the host.
 The default Red Hat Enterprise Linux configuration, stored in `/etc/sudoers`, contains values that allow this.
 If this file has been modified since Red Hat Enterprise Linux installation, then these values may have been removed.
 This procedure verifies that the required entry still exists in the configuration, and adds the required entry if it is not present.

 ⁠